What Is Copaxone?

 What Are the Types of MS?

-Multiple sclerosis typically progresses as a cycle of remission and relapse.
-Each relapse may result in different symptoms that can develop over a period of days or weeks.
-Relapses are then followed by periods of remission in which symptoms either partially improve or go away completely.
-Remission periods can last for months or even up to years before symptoms start to return.
-In some people, MS is just a cycle of relapses and remissions while in others, the symptoms gradually get worse.
+Multiple sclerosis may progress as a continually worsening disease or as a cycle of remission and relapse.
+Each relapse can result in different symptoms that may develop over a period of days or weeks.
+Relapses may be followed by periods of remission in which symptoms either partially improve or go away completely.
+Remission periods may last for months or even up to years before symptoms start to return.
+In some people, MS occurs as a cycle of relapses and remissions while in others, the symptoms gradually get worse.

 What Is Clinically Isolated Syndrome (CIS)?

-In CIS, you can develop some of the symptoms of multiple sclerosis for a period of a minimum of 24 hours.
-In some, CIS can eventually develop into MS.
+Clincally Isolated Syndrome (CIS) is the development of some of the symptoms of multiple sclerosis for a period of a minimum of 24 hours.
+In some cases, CIS can eventually develop fully into MS.

 What Is Relapsing-Remitting Multiple Sclerosis (RRMS)?

-RRMS is the type of multiple sclerosis in which you experience a cycle of relapses and remissions.
+RRMS is the type of multiple sclerosis of cycles of relapses and remissions.
 There are periods in which the MS symptoms flare up and then other periods in which the symptoms either improve or go away altogether.

 What Is Secondary Progressive Multiple Sclerosis (SPMS)?